zouharvi/COMET-early-exit/README.md

 ### COMET-partial

 This model is described in the appendix in the paper.
-It is able to score even incomplete translations:
+It is able to score even *incomplete* translations (i.e. prefixes of translations):
 ```python
 model = comet_early_exit.load_from_checkpoint(comet_early_exit.download_model("zouharvi/COMET-partial"))
 data = [